-MTSA has roots that began more than a century ago.
-In 1904, a group of Seventh-day Adventist pioneers, who were committed to health, wellness, and temperance, traveled south from Battle Creek, Michigan, to initiate a health care institution among the poor, and founded Nashville Agricultural and Normal Institute.
-This Institute developed and transformed through name changes and maturity to include an elementary school, a high school, a junior college, and, eventually, a full college.
-Concurrently, on the same campus, Madison Sanitarium developed into Madison Sanitarium and Hospital, which, nearly a century later, became Tennessee Christian Medical Center.
+MTSA's quiet beginning has roots from more than a century ago.
+In 1904, a group of Seventh-day Adventist pioneers committed to health, wellness, and temperance traveled south from Battle Creek, Michigan to initiate a health care education institution among the poor, and founded Nashville Agricultural and Normal Institute.
+This School developed and transformed through name changes and maturity including an elementary school, high school, junior college, and eventually a full college.
+Concurrently on the campus, a health work began with Madison Sanitarium which developed into Madison Sanitarium and Hospital, Madison Hospital, and finally nearly a century later, Tennessee Christian Medical Center.
 The hospital provided a site for clinical training as the college educated scores of health care professionals.
+Since its beginning, the School regularly provided anesthesia at rural hospitals across the region as a service - which is the basis for the multiple clinical instruction locations today.

-These ancestor institutions laid the ground work for MTSA, which began in 1950 as the Madison Hospital School of Anesthesia for Nurses, a part of Madison College.
-Bernard V. Bowen, CRNA, DSc, founded the School to facilitate nurse anesthesia education within the framework of Seventh-day Adventist beliefs, which included no Saturday classes.
-MTSA started with just two students in a 12-month program, but soon expanded to an 18-month program, admitting 16 students annually.
-On July 1, 1980, the School changed its name to Middle Tennessee School of Anesthesia and is now the last vestige of Madison College and Madison Hospital.
-Since its beginning, the School has regularly provided anesthesia as a service for regional rural hospitals, which is the basis for the current multiple clinical instruction locations.
+These ancestor institutions laid the ground work for MTSA which began as the Madison Hospital School of Anesthesia for nurses in 1950 as part of Madison College.
+This rich history began more than 60 years ago when Bernard V. Bowen, CRNA, DSc, founded the School to facilitate nurse anesthesia education within the framework of Seventh-day Adventist beliefs, which included no Saturday classes.
+MTSA started with just two students in a 12-month program, but soon expanded to 18-months, admitting 16 students annually.
+On July 1, 1980, the school changed its name from Madison Hospital School of